SCARAVELLI INSPIRED YOGA

 & ALEXANDER TECHNIQUE

-Changing the way we use our bodies, has an enormous effect on our whole self.
+Refining the way we use our bodies, has enormous benefits on our whole life, and can, literally, change our destinies.
 Scientific research has shown that yoga is one of the most powerful ways to come out of chronic stress and tension patterns.